How to Dispose and Recycle Your Dishwasher: 4 Most Efficient Methods

 #2 Sell Your Dishwasher

-If recycling is not an option, and you’re still looking for how to throw away your dishwasher, you might want to keep reading.
+If recycling is not an option, and you’re still looking for a way to dispose of your dishwasher, you’ll want to keep reading.

 Your old dishwasher could be an upgrade for someone else.
-So, if it’s still in good shape, selling it is also an excellent way to dispose of it.
+So, if it’s still in good shape, selling it is also an excellent way to dispose of it, as there’s a huge second-hand appliance market out there.

 List it on sites like eBay or Craigslist, post it on Facebook marketplaces, or if you have a bunch of other things you’d also like to dispose of, try a garage sale.

-Note, if your dishwasher is too old or no longer functional, you could also sell it for parts.
+Note: If your dishwasher is too old or no longer functional, you could also sell it for parts.
 Some businesses will buy your dishwasher, repair it, and resell it.
-Others will buy, dismantle and resell the parts for reuse.
+Others will buy, dismantle and resell the components for reuse.

-Alternatively, if you are naturally curious, you could scrap the dishwasher yourself and resell individual parts on the earlier-mentioned sites, or specific appliance parts reuse businesses.
+Alternatively, if you are naturally curious, you could scrap the dishwasher yourself and resell individual parts on the earlier-mentioned sites or specific appliance parts reuse businesses.
+Provided you manage to sell the parts for a good price, you could even make enough to buy a brand-new dishwasher.
+Just make sure you do proper research to buy the right-sized one for your needs.

 #3 Donate It